At first coronavirus briefing, White House acknowledges vaccinations will take months

 The session was largely a compendium of promises and points the Biden team has made in the days leading to his inauguration and since then.
-The day before, President Biden made the major announcement that by the summer the government is working to buy 100 million additional doses each of the two coronavirus vaccines — made by Moderna and Pfizer-BioNTech — allowed for emergency use in the United States.
+President Biden made the major announcement the day before that the government is working to purchase by this summer 100 million additional doses each of the two coronavirus vaccines — made by Moderna and Pfizer-BioNTech — allowed for emergency use in the United States.

 The advisers emphasized that the mass vaccination campaign to slow the virus’s spread, the most ambitious in the nation’s history, is constrained by both the vaccine supply and the ability to administer shots.